jeffnst/file-uploading-site/README.md

 TODO

-- modify entirely to serve as a single web-page for housekeeping operations via CGI (in CodeIgniter/Catalyst/Django & Lighttpd), i.e. find all empty dirs under / and delete em.
+- add live updates panel
-- CSS need serious refactoring.
+- add CSS preprocessor
-- move to a most lightweight NoRel dbms
+- move to a most lightweight NoRel dbms (no need for MySQL here)
+- topbar: make a single topbar and add ajax
+- add html validation tags to all views
+- datatable view fix completely